 Boosting Power by Thermal Energy Storage

-Thermal energy storage technology helps in enhancing the operation reliability and profitability of gas turbine-powered power plants.
+A flexible energy storage technology helps in enhancing the operation reliability and profitability of gas turbine-powered power plants.
 It is all about the pricing patterns that tend to change as we showed in the previous point.
 Power plants can take advantage of these changes to chill the water during off-peak hours, and then cool the turbine with the stored water during peak periods for improved heat rate and boosted output.
 Once a power plant has implemented a TES system, it will not be long before it can quantify the financial benefits.
 Of course, this is only possible if a reputable firm helps in the implementation.
 ARANER optimizes the TES system while taking care of the plant’s operational and physical constraints.
 Weather data evaluation is an important process that enables designers to determine the operating conditions and the optimal design.
 Among the factors defined are the dimensions of the TES tank and the cooling capacity.

 Fig 2: ARANER TIAC System